LadyElyssa/LadyElyssaTacoTrails/README.md

    * Lunar New Year
    * Dragon Bash (Pinatta and Fireworks)
    * Festival of the Four Winds (Quartz Crystals)
-   * Halloween
+   * Halloween - Updated 2022
       * Labyrinth Trails and Pumpkin locations
       * Pumpkin Carving in Lions Arch and ALL starter zones
-   * Wintersday (Orphans for Karma, Mount Race and Foot Race)
+   * Wintersday (Orphans for Karma, Mount Race and Foot Race) - Updated 2022

 ## Gathering ##
    * Flax (HoT) - starts at Jaka Itzel Waypoint in Verdant Brink `[&BOAHAAA=]`